-We are primarily interested in antigen presentation by major histocompatibility complex molecules, their recognition by T cell receptors, and the design and engineering of novel cancer therapeutics based on T cell-mediated immunity.
-Our approach integrates structural biology, protein biophysics, and molecular immunology.
+We are primarily interested in antigen presentation by major histocompatibility complex molecules, their recognition by T cell receptors, and the design and engineering of novel therapeutics based on T cell-mediated immunity.
+Our approach integrates structural biology, protein biophysics, computational biology, and molecular immunology.

 Most cells in the body express class I or class II major histocompatibility complex proteins (MHC), or MHC proteins, which bind and “present” peptides derived from intracellular or extracellular proteins.
 Recognition of a peptide/MHC complex by a T cell receptor (TCR) on the surface of a helper or cytotoxic T cell stimulates a T cell-mediated immune response.
 While best recognized for its role in the immune response to viruses, T cell mediated immunity also plays a key role in the immune response to other pathogens, in transplant rejection, autoimmunity, and cancer.

-Many projects in the lab are centered on the structural and biophysical principles of TCR recognition of peptide/MHC.
+Many projects in the lab are centered on the structural, biophysical, and immunological principles of TCR recognition of peptide/MHC complexes.
 The TCR-pMHC interaction is one of the most complex protein-ligand interactions known to biology.
-We aim to understand the complexities from a physical perspective, using techniques such as protein crystallography, NMR, mass spectrometry, and experimental and computational biophysics, all supported by a range of cellular and immunological experiments.
+We aim to understand the complexities from a physical perspective, relying heavily on protein crystallography and experimental and computational biophysics, but also an increasing amount of in vitro and in vivo immunology.
 Our overall aims are to understand how TCR recognition influences immunity in health and disease.

 As we gain insight into TCR recognition of peptide/MHC, we are using this knowledge to engineer TCRs with improved recognition properties with the goal of developing novel therapeutics.
 Other projects are centered on understanding how recognition is communicated across the cell membrane.
 Here, we aim to gain a deeper understanding of the molecular changes that occur upon binding and how these influence protein architecture, motion, and connections with cell signaling units.